Berwick Artists Society

 Members are invited to bring along one painting per appropriate section (must be your own work), to the Demonstration Night to be judged by the visiting artist.
 Points are awarded for entering, and for the winners and runners-up in each category.
 These points are tallied at the end of the year and trophies awarded.

-Certificates will be awarded each month for first and second place in each Category and there are points merely for entering.
+Certificates will be awarded each month for the winner and runner-up in each category and there are points merely for entering.
 The points are accumulated during the year with results tallied and presentations made at our Christmas function.
 Art work can only be entered once.
 The artist’s name and title of picture must be clearly labelled on the back of the work.
 Rules for the competition are available at demonstration nights.

 You are also welcome to bring along any of your work to have on show.
 It will not be judged or form part of the monthly competition, but it’s always interesting to see what our artists are capable of.
 It may not be a painting – sculpture, photography, embroidery, whatever you like to bring, we’d like to see what you do.